 All non-science courses must be completed by the end of the summer term before beginning the PharmD program.

-Applicants should sit for PCAT no later than November to ensure we have PCAT scores in time for applicaiton evaluation.
+Regular decision applicants should sit for PCAT no later than November to ensure we have PCAT scores in time for applicaiton evaluation.
 Early decision applicants should test in July.

 International transcripts must be evaluated by ECE (ece.org) or WES (wes.org), or any similar translating service and the completed report sent to PharmCAS postmarked by December 1.
 Upper division coursework must be completed in the US.